joselikki/octolion/README.md

 # octolion

-Online Shop project
+### Online Store project

-Nodejs - Express course project
+Developed with NodeJs, Express and Pug